googleapis/google-cloud-cpp/doc/cutting-a-release.md

 Create a pre-release using [GitHub](https://github.com/googleapis/google-cloud-cpp/releases/new).
-Make sure you reference the `v0.N.x` branch, set a tag name like `v0.N.0-pre1`, and you check the `pre-release` checkbox.
+Make sure you reference the `v0.N.x` branch, set a tag name like `v0.N.0-pre1`, and check the `pre-release` checkbox.

 Copy the relevant release notes into the description of the release.